-Both traditional and modern elements are popular in French sports – the most popular sports in France are football, rugby, tennis, and cycling while older people still enjoy the traditional game of pétanque or boules (a game played with heavy metal balls) in the town square.
+Both traditional and modern elements are popular in French sports.
+The most popular sports in France are football, rugby, tennis, and cycling.
+Older people still enjoy the traditional game of pétanque or boules in the town square.
 Le trotter Français is a type of horseracing where the rider sits in a two-wheeled buggy.
 There are also a number of other ways to get fit in France.

 France has many outdoor pool and beaches especially on the southern coast of the Côte d’Azur.
 Some of the beaches have an entrance fee and it’s worth checking this beforehand.
-Many beaches have sectioned areas for children and families and also offer a range of watersports over the summer season of July and August.
-Vegaluna beach in Cannes for example is open all year round (except between 14th November and 26th December) and provides toys and a summer club for children during the summer holidays from midday to 4pm.
+Many beaches have special areas for families and also offer a range of watersports over the summer.
+Vegaluna beach in Cannes for example is open all year round (except between 14 November and 26 December) and provides toys and a summer club for children during the summer holidays from midday to 4pm.
 Monaco also has many beaches on offer though some are private so check this before visiting.

-Rugby is a very popular spectator sport in France and the International team competes in both the 6 Nations Championship and against Southern Hemisphere countries such as South Africa, Australia and New Zealand.
-There are also many amateur rubgy clubs, such as the British Rugby Club of Paris, which was formed in 1923 by English expats living and working in Paris.
+Rugby is a trendy spectator sport in France.
+The national team competes in both the Six Nations Championship and against other heavyweights such as South Africa, Australia, and New Zealand.
+There are also many amateur rubgy clubs, such as the British Rugby Club of Paris, which dates back to 1923.
 The club plays friendlies and even tours.
-Over the years, the club has been very competitive winning top honours a number of times in the Corporate League.
+Over the years, the club has been very competitive winning top honors a number of times in the Corporate League.
 The club is welcoming to all players regardless of ability or nationality.

-Gym membership is not as popular in France as it is in other European countries but it is increasing in popularity steadily over the years.
+Gym membership is not as popular in France as it is in other European countries.
+However, it is increasing in popularity steadily over the years.
 France has both private gyms and those owned by the municipalities.
-The private gyms are more expensive but tend to be better equipped.
+The private gyms are more expensive but usually have better equipment.
 Private gyms are usually open 7 days a week, typically from 7.00 to 22.00.